 Black box insurance could also help those with a history of claims or convictions to prove to their insurer that they can drive safely, potentially resulting in a discount at renewal time.

-This type of policy can also be suitable if you have learned to drive later in life.
-If you have just passed your test you may find that insurers will charge you more as you have little driving experience and you may be more likely to have an accident than a more experienced driver.
+A black box may also be suitable if you've learned to drive later in life.
+If you've just passed your test you may find that insurers will charge you more as you have little driving experience and you may be more likely to have an accident than a more experienced driver.

 Fitted black boxes can also act as a tracker, making it a deterrent for thieves and if your car is stolen it will make it easier for the police to trace and return your car.